DimiG/myWINscripts/README.md

 ### PowerShell folder

 * `ConvertMKV2MPG.ps1`: Transcode MKV video files to MPG format.
 Provide 23.976 fps to NTSC with aspect ratio request.
-Tested converted video with SONY SMP-U10 USB player Requires : PowerShell Version 2.0 and ffmpeg for Windows
+Tested converted video with SONY SMP-U10 USB player.
+   *Requires :* PowerShell Version 2.0 and ffmpeg for Windows

 * `To be continued...`